aleksanderpulla/AWS-Hands-On-Workshops/Real-Time IoT Data Streaming and Analytics Pipeline/README.md

 ---

 ## 4. Store processed data back into Amazon S3

-### Step 4.1: Save the processed data from Athena to S3

 You can use Athena’s **CREATE TABLE AS SELECT (CTAS)** command to store processed data back into S3.